Do Go On - 396 - Rosemary Brown: A Musical Seance

 Oh, my God.

-I haven't told you before because I thought you'd laugh at me.
+I haven't told you before because I thought you laughed me in you.

 Dave, you're not a medium, you're a small.